yohman/22S-DH151/Weeks/Week01/Lab/readme.md

 # Lab 1: Let's make an interactive web map

+What we are learning today is a _workflow_.
+It is important for you to follow (and understand!) these steps, as it sets up the foundation for the rest of the course.

 ## Set up your class GitHub repo

 First, we need to make sure you have a GitHub account, and a dedicated repo for this course.